Governance/dtgov/dtgov-distro/src/main/resources/ROOT/README.txt

     UI: http://localhost:8080/dtgov-ui

-You should be able to log in with the following credentials:
+You should be able to log in to the UI with the credentials you set up when you installed S-RAMP/DTGov:

-    Username: gary
+    Username: admin
-    Password: gary
+    Password: *pwd*